-models that submergence eliminates the occurrence of perfect transmission [Williams and Porter, 2009] and cannot be attributed to a length scale [Vaughan et al., 2007].
-This phenomenon is also true in our three-dimensional model, and numerical tests have shown that the feature is displaced into another regime.
+At this point we could conclude that it is not essential to include draft in our calculations in order to predict attenuation accurately.
+However, the introduction of draft has an important property, which is of a computational nature and is not highlighted in figure 6.
+It is known for two-dimensional models that submergence eliminates the occurrence of perfect transmission [Williams and Porter, 2009] and can not be attributed to a length scale [Vaughan et al., 2007].
+This phenomenon is also true in our three-dimensional model and numerical tests have shown that the feature is displaced into another regime.
 An investigation of the causes of this is technical and not aligned with the aim of this paper and will be explored in future work.
 However, maintaining draft in our model does have the important computational benefit of reducing the extent of averaging that must be performed to calculate an attenuation coefficient that is free of resonances caused by an overly stylized geometry.

 3.3.
-Floe Shape and Distribution
+Floe shape and distribution

-[47] Until this point in our investigation, the arrays that we have used have all been composed of circular floes of an identical mean radius.
-This homogeneity contrasts strongly with the dynamic and heterogeneous nature of the physical phenomenon it is trying to describe.
-Although we expect that an average property of the array, such as the attenuation it engenders, will be influenced by global properties, such as concentration (investigated in the following section), no justification for this assumption currently exists.
-In this section, we therefore investigate the effect of introducing inhomogeneity to the ice cover in the form of noncircular floe shape and a nonuniform distribution of the ice cover.
+Until this point in our investigation the arrays that we have used have all been composed 371 of circular floes of an identical mean radius.
+This homogeneity contrasts strongly with the 372 dynamic and heterogeneous nature of the physical phenomenon it is trying to describe.
+373 Although we expect that an average property of the array, such as the attenuation it 374 engenders, will be influenced by global properties, such as concentration (investigated in 375 the following section), no justification for this assumption currently exists.
+In this section 376 we therefore investigate the effect of introducing inhomogeneity to the ice cover in the 377 form of non-circular floe shape and a non-uniform distribution of the ice cover.
+378

-[48] To demonstrate the influence of floe shape, we compare arrays of square floes and rows of circular floes.
-For pertinent geometrical parameter sets, it is necessary to use a relatively short incident wavelength for differences to become apparent.
-An example is given in Figure 7, where we show the wavefields for two rows of alike circles and squares when the wave period is 6 s and the incident angle is 30°.
-Despite this short wave exposing the particular scattering properties of the floe geometries, when the arrays are extended, the attenuation coefficients produced are very close, with $\alpha = 0.0378$ for an array of circles and $\alpha = 0.0535$ for an array of squares.
-We remark that the wavefields for an 8 s incident wave (not shown) are visually indistinguishable.
+To demonstrate the influence of floe shape, we compare arrays of square floes and rows of circular floes.
+For pertinent geometrical parameter sets it is necessary to use a relatively short incident wavelength for differences to become apparent.
+An example is given in figure 7, where we show the wave fields for two rows of alike circles and squares when the wave period is 6 s and the incident angle is 30°.
+Despite this short wave exposing the particular scattering properties of the floe geometries, when the arrays are extended the attenuation coefficients produced are very close, with $\alpha = 0.0378$ for an array of circles and $\alpha = 0.0535$ for an array of squares.
+We remark that the wave fields for an 8 s incident wave (not shown) are visually indistinguishable.

-[49] In Figure 8, we compare the attenuation caused by arrays of circular and square floes further and simultaneously investigate the influence of the distribution of bodies.
-For this purpose, we consider arrays of modules of two circular or square bodies of different sizes in which the total area covered by ice in each module is constant (a module for the circular case is depicted in Figure 9).
+In figure 9 we compare the attenuation caused by arrays of circular and square floes further and simultaneously investigate the influence of the distribution of bodies.
+For this purpose we consider arrays of modules of two circular or square bodies of different sizes in which the total area covered by ice in each module is constant (a module for the circular case is depicted in figure 8).
 The figure shows the attenuation coefficient as a function of the ratio of the length of the two floes, so that unity refers to identical bodies, which is the setting used elsewhere in the paper.